huntdatacenter/docs/docs/do-science/troubleshooting/connection.md

 > **Full message**: Failed to negotiate cipher with server.
 Add the server's cipher ('AES-256-CBC') to --data-ciphers (currently 'AES-256-GCM:AES-128-GCM') if you want to connect to this server.

+### Conflict with local network

+In rare cases if your local network is using 10.8.0.0/16 or overlapping with it you might be having issues connecting to VPN or further, [contact us](/contact) for further investigation.

 ## Phone